 Bearhill Husky Farm is about 20km north of Rovaniemi.
 The tour price includes transportation to and from the farm.
 Pick-up spots cover Rovaniemi’s popular hotels and city center.
-Even from our Airbnb, the pick-up was just a block away.
-The van arrived on-time, which is greatly appreciated on those frosty Arctic days.
+Even from our apartment rental, the pick-up was just a block away.
+The van arrived on time, which is greatly appreciated on those frosty Arctic days.

 Bearhill Husky offers 3 different tours.

 The “Call of the Wild Tour” departs mornings and afternoons.
 It lasts about 4.5 hours including the time it takes to transfer back and forth between Rovaniemi and the farm.
 You’ll drive/ride about 16-22kms through the snow-blanketed forests and over frozen-solid lakes.
 The tour costs 159€ per person for a 2-person sled and 239€ per person if you’d like your own dog sled.

 The “Taiga Husky Tour” runs every Wednesday January-April.
 It’s a full day of dog sledding, with a stop for a campfire lunch out in the wilderness.
 You’ll drive/ride for 30-40kms and learn more about the huskies and the art of a skilled musher.
 This tour is 259€ per person for a 2-person sled and 309€ per person to drive your own dog sled.